T'Sou-ke Nation: History

-The Sook tribe of Straits Salishans were nearly annihilated in a combined attack of the Cowichans, Clallums and Nitinahts launched about 1848.
+The Sooke tribe of Straits Salishans were nearly annihilated in a combined attack of the Cowichans, Clallums and Nitinahts launched about 1848.
 The people were exposed to Europeans relatively early by association with the Hudson's Bay Company.
 The nation is a signatory to the Douglas Treaties.
 When British Columbia joined Canada in 1871, the Province did not recognize Aboriginal title and no further treaties were made.
 However, "the Province did accept the rights of Aboriginal people as written in the Canadian Constitution and recognized the federal government’s authority to make laws for Aboriginal people and their lands."
 Accordingly, the existing reserves were allotted by the Joint Reserve Commission in 1877.

 Treaty negotiations

-The T'Sou-ke Nation is represented by the Te'mexw Treaty Association along with four other Coast Salish First Nations.
+The T'Sou-ke Nation is represented, along with four other Coast Salish First Nations, by the Te'mexw Treaty Association along with four other Coast Salish First Nations.
 They entered the B.C. treaty process in 1995.

-On 26 February 2013 T'Sou-ke Nation and the Province of British Columbia signed an Incremental Treaty Agreement (ITA).
-An ITA is a legally-binding pre-treaty agreement negotiated between the Province of British Columbia and First Nations at a treaty negotiation table.
+On 26 February 2013 T'Sou-ke Nation and the province of British Columbia signed an Incremental Treaty Agreement (ITA).
+An ITA is a legally-binding pre-treaty agreement negotiated between the province of British Columbia and First Nations at a treaty negotiation table.
 ITAs are intended to build trust among the parties, create incentives to reach further milestones and provide increased certainty over land and resources.
 The province reports that "negotiations are making steady progress and have successfully resolved a number of difficult issues that include governance, land, resources and fiscal matters."
 The negotiations are at stage 4, Agreement-in-Principle.

 The Te'mexw Treaty Association reports that the ITA is a multi-year agreement that includes the transfer of two side-by-side 60-hectare parcels of Crown land located at Broom Hill within the nation's traditional territory in the Juan de Fuca Electoral Area.
 The land transfers are intended to provide the T'Sou-ke Nation with forestry and light industrial development opportunities that support employment and new sources of revenue.
 The lands will be held in fee simple by the T'Sou-ke Nation, under a First Nation-designated company, and will be subject to the same federal and provincial laws and municipal bylaws and regulations as with any other privately held property.